 What Cases will the FAP refuse to entertain?

-The FAP operates an initial procedure to determine whether cases are granted permission to proceed to a hearing.
-It will not entertain cases that are vexatious, frivolous or insubstantial, untimely, academic, unarguable or totally without merit.
-It will not hear a case that should have been heard by another body first, until that process has been exhausted.
-In other words, it will not allow its time to be wasted by pointless or hopeless applications or appeals with no real prospect of success.
+The FAP operates an initial procedure to determine whether we have jurisdiction and whether cases are granted permission to proceed to a hearing.
+We shall not entertain cases that are vexatious, frivolous or insubstantial, untimely, academic, unarguable or totally without merit.
+We shall not hear a case that should have been heard by another body first, until that process has been exhausted.
+We shall not allow the FAP’s time to be wasted by pointless or hopeless applications or appeals with no real prospect of success.

 On what grounds will the FAP interfere with a Complaints Panel or State Appeals Panel decision?